 Four Solutions for Local Winter Adventures

-In the Bay Area, Sacramento & Seattle
+In the SF Bay Area and Seattle

 With the new year comes the opportunity to change up routines, get some fresh air, and enjoy winter, which is essential and allowed.